-What is a workflow?
+What is a Photographer’s workflow?

-A client experience workflow includes pre-written emails, proposals, and brochures that you typically send to your clients throughout your client experience.
+A client experience workflow includes pre-written emails, proposals, and brochures that you send to your customers throughout your client experience.
 Workflows are necessary to keep your business running smoothly and consistently from first inquiry to gallery delivery.
-They allow you to stay on track, AND make sure that your client has an effortless experience.
+They allow you to stay on track AND make sure that your client has an effortless experience.
 This frees up time for you to serve your clients in bigger, more creative ways!

-Who needs a workflow?
+Who needs a Photographer’s workflow?

-As you establish yourself and gain more clients, staying organized can become more difficult.
-The more clients you have, the more necessary it becomes to have a solid workflow in place to keep your business and your clients organized.
+As you establish yourself and gain more clients, staying organized becomes more difficult.
+The more clients you have, the more necessary it becomes to have a solid photographer client workflow in place to keep your business and your clients organized.
 Organization and client experience are two crucial pieces to a successful photography business.

-Why do you need a workflow?
+Why do you need a Photographer’s workflow?

 With a well-worded automated workflow, your clients will never know the difference.
 They will just assume that you’re writing every individual email they read.
 With the time you’ll gain, you’ll be able to focus on growing your business and nurturing your client relationships in more personal ways.

-When do you implement your workflow?
+When do you implement your Photographer’s workflow?